 Introduction

 Congenital uterine malformations include Mullerian tube anomalies resulting in the uterine septum, which may also result in the vaginal septum [1].
-The uterine septum can affect the fertility of the woman in the form of defective implantation due to the defective endometrium and its response to the hormones.
-The presence of the septum affects placental development leading to recurrent abortion, malpresentation, and preterm deliveries [2-5].
+The uterine septum can affect the fertility of the woman in the form of defective implantation due to the defective endometrium and its response to hormones.
+The presence of the septum affects placental development, leading to recurrent abortion, malpresentation, and preterm deliveries [2-5].

 Aim